 Flexible work schedule

 Co-op programs are typically less flexible than internships and require the student to commit to working for one employer for multiple terms.
 Meanwhile, internships are very short-term, which means that a student could theoretically complete multiple of them, with different employers or even in different fields, over the course of their post-secondary education.
 Also keep in mind that if you select a co-op that doesn’t meet your expectations for any reason, it’s likely that you’ll have to stick out the term unless a co-op transfer is possible.
-We reccommend speaking to your school’s co-op placement department to see what options are available to you in the event that this happens.
+We recommend speaking to your school’s co-op placement department to see what options are available to you in the event that this happens.

 Impact on your post secondary degree